 14. You are special – Khun ben con pised

 (“Pised” is pronounced ”piss-ed”)

 If you want to further impress your Thai girlfriend, wife or potential dates, then there are a few Thai language software programs on the market.
 I have tried a couple, the first was naff, but I won’t expose the name – just because I didn’t get on with it doesn’t mean someone else won’t, and I don’t want to slag off a product unnecessarily.
 The one I use now is ThaiPod101, which is a really professional program that has advanced my Thai very quickly.
-Alternatively, if you want to start with learning to write and read the Thai alphabet (the best place to start in my opinion) from home then have a read of this interview I did with the author of a popular book that teaches foreigners the Thai alphabet in a day.
+Alternatively, if you want to start with learning to write and read the Thai alphabet (the best place to start in my opinion) from home then have a read of this Learn the Thai alphabet book review.

 If anyone has any other phrases to add or comments on translation please feel free to comment.